FooBarShebang/math_extra_lib/Documentation/Requirements/RE005_poly_solver.md

 * Accept only a single non-negative integer argument $N \geq 0$
 * Calculate N + 1 polynomials of the increasing degree from 0 (constant) to N such, that each i-th polynomial $P_i(x)$ is the i-th degree Legendre polynomial ($0 \leq i \leq N$)
-* Return calculated polynomials as a list of instances on the **Polynomial** class, preserving the order
+* Return calculated polynomials as a list of instances on the **Polynomial** class, except the first element, which is an integer value of 1, preserving the order
-* Calculation of each individual K-th power polynomial shold be delegated to a separate function
+* Calculation of each individual K-th power polynomial may be delegated to a separate function

 **Verification Method:** T